Danielev8/hgop/assignments/day01/answers.md

 ## Why use Linux?

 There are plenty of reasons to use and not use Linux, depending on who you are and what you are planning to do.
-A lot of developers tend to prefer a UNIX system, being Linux or Mac OS X as they prefer to use the unix terminals built in the syster rather than window's alternative, DOS.
+A lot of developers tend to prefer a UNIX system, being Linux or Mac OS X as they prefer to use the unix terminals built in the system rather than window's alternative, DOS.
 To have a better understanding of why one would use Linux over anything else, you have to check out the pros and cons.

 ### Pros and Cons